AftaabAhamed/Riggu-2023-ROS1/README.md

 # Riggu-2023
 2023 Riggu
-Riggu is a autonomous mapping and navigation robot with additional human interface features
+Riggu is a autonomous mapping and navigation robot with additional human interface features.
+It has a  QT based GUI and voice recognition and speech functionality as well.
+It utilises gemini api for intelligence.
 ### Built With

 ![ROS Noetic](https://github.com/ros-infrastructure/artwork/blob/master/ros_logo.svg)